dfennell42/LCO-Workflow/Workflow_Guide.md

 Additionally, if the user types "exit" into any of the above prompts, the script will abort.

 Using the given information, the workflow then plots the PDOS, saves it as a PNG file to the PDOS directory, and displays the image in an X11 window.
 If you wish to plot and save the PDOS without displaying them, the command can be run with option `--no-show-image` or `-n`.

+### Charge Transfer Plots:
+Following structural optimization, the user can use command `wf chgdiff` to calculate and visualize the charge transfer between the pristine and vacancy structures.
+The workflow will prompt for the paths to the pristine and vacancy CHGCAR files.
+If an optimization was run for the removed atoms, the CHGCAR should be included in the prompt for the vacancy files, given as a comma-separated list of paths.

+**NOTE**: All CHGCAR files **MUST** have the same size real space grids.
+This can be achieved by running any vacancy calculations with a frozen lattice by setting ISIF = 2 in the INCAR file.

+The workflow then calculates the change in charge by subtracting the charge of the vacancy structure(s) from the pristine and writes the charge to CHGDIFF.cube.
+The workflow then uses PyVista to plot the charge difference as isosurfaces.
+This allows for charge transfer visualization without using a separate program and without needing to download files from a cluster.
+The workflow will open the structure in an X11 window, plotting the isosurfaces over the provided surface structure.
+A slider will be provided at the top right, which will allow the user to adjust the isosurface level directly, without needing to rerun the command.

+If you wish to calculate the charge transfer without visualization, the command can be run with option `--no-show-image` or `-n`.

 ### Band Structure Calculations:
 Once the structural optimizatons are complete, the user can then set up band structure calculations by executing command `wf bands`.
 The workflow will create a new subdirectory in the `/VASP_inputs`, titled `./Band_struc`.
 It will then copy the appropriate input files to the directory, using the CONTCAR from the optimization calculations as POSCAR, and modify INCAR based on "bands_incar_params.txt".